expo/expo/docs/versions/unversioned/expokit/advanced-expokit-topics.md

 - In `ios/your-project/Supporting/EXShell.plist`, set `isManifestVerificationBypassed` to
   `NO` (or delete this key entirely).

-## Disabling Expo Analytics

-By default, apps using ExpoKit will track some Expo-specific usage statistics.
-This is covered in our [privacy policy](https://expo.io/privacy).
-You can disable Expo analytics in your app by following these steps:

-On iOS, add the key `EXAnalyticsDisabled` to your app's main `Info.plist` with the value `YES`.

-On Android, set `ANALYTICS_ENABLED` to `false` in your app's `android/app/src/main/host/exp/exponent/generated/AppConstants.java` file.

 ## Configuring the JS URL

 In development, your ExpoKit project will request your local build from Expo CLI.
 You can see this configuration in `EXBuildConstants.plist` (iOS) or `ExponentBuildConstants` (Android).
 You shouldn't need to edit it, because it's written automatically when you serve the project.